TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 ..  note::
-    If you cannot find the TYPO3 Core source in the directory :file:`public/typo3/sysext` you are either running :ref:`composer-installer-v4` or :ref:`TYPO3 v12 <t3coreapi12:directory-structure>` and above.
+    If you cannot find the TYPO3 Core source in the directory :file:`public/typo3/sysext/` you are running either :ref:`composer-installer-v4` or :ref:`TYPO3 v12 <t3coreapi12:directory-structure>` and above.

 .. _directory-public-typo3conf: